platformsh/platformsh-docs/docs/src/development/local/lando.md

 {{< note >}}

-If you get an error stating that the `recipe` argument is invalid, [install the latest version of the Platform.sh plugin](https://docs.lando.dev/platformsh/getting-started.html#custom-installation) and run the command again.
+If for some reason you get an error using the Platform.sh recipe, be sure to
+[install the latest version of the Platform.sh plugin](https://docs.lando.dev/platformsh/getting-started.html#custom-installation) and run the command again.